monstarnn/scrape-linkedin-profiles/README.md

 python scrape.py linkedin-email linkedin-password
 ```
 This script logins browser session to LinkedIn as user with specified user's email and password.
-If login succedeed it searches for LinkedIn users from `./data.csv` using LinkegIn's search form
+If login succeeded it searches for LinkedIn users from `./data.csv` using LinkegIn's search form
 and scrapes user's info from their profiles.
 So existing information is complemented by the following fields:
 * `LinkedIn` - URL to LinkedIn's profile (empty if user has not been found)
 * `Image` - URL to user's avatar image (empty if absent)